-Commit to Process Safety Commit to Process Safety Process Safety Culture Number of meetings per year attended by senior management where process safety is discussed Number of site visits per year made by senior management Compliance with Standards Number of incidents with causes related to regulatory non-compliance (per month / quarter / year) Number of incidents with causes relate dot non- compliance with codes or standards of practice (per month / quarter / annually) Process Safety Competency (Because the degree of organizational competency reflects the effectiveness of individual process safety practices, metrics specific to competency may not have to be developed.
+Commit to Process Safety Process Safety Culture Number of meetings per year attended by senior management where process safety is discussed Number of site visits per year made by senior management Compliance with Standards Number of incidents with causes related to regulatory non-compliance (per month / quarter / year) Number of incidents with causes related to non-compliance with codes or standards of practice (per month / quarter / annually) Process Safety Competency (Because the degree of organizational competency reflects the effectiveness of individual process safety practices, metrics specific to competency may not have to be developed.
 A company might determine that analysis of metrics from each of the other PSM areas gains an understanding of overall competency.)
-Number of incidents where basic chemical properties that caused an incident were not known to the organization Number of incidents where safeguards implemented following previous incidents have lapsed Workforce Involvement Percent of employees trained in Workforce Involvement and their responsibilities Results of employee surveys regarding worker acceptance of process safety responsibilities Stakeholder Outreach Number of complaints or objections received by each operating location Number of planned outreach events held Understand Hazards and Risks Process Knowledge Management Number of corrections or updates to P&amp;IDs and other process safety information identified during process hazard analyses or Management of Change (MOC) reviews Number of findings from PSM audits indicating inadequate or incomplete METHANOL INSTITUTE METHANOL SAFE HANDLING MANUAL: 4 TH EDITION
+Number of incidents where basic chemical properties that caused an incident were not known to the organization Number of incidents where safeguards implemented following previous incidents have lapsed Workforce Involvement Percent of employees trained in Workforce Involvement and their responsibilities Results of employee surveys regarding worker acceptance of process safety responsibilities Stakeholder Outreach Number of complaints or objections received by each operating location Number of planned outreach events held Understand Hazards and Risks Process Knowledge Management Number of corrections or updates to P&IDs and other process safety information identified during process hazard analyses or Management of Change (MOC) reviews Number of findings from PSM audits indicating inadequate or incomplete